hamza-algohary/SDRAM-verilog/README.md

 endtask
 ```

 Copy and paste the first two lines in the above code in your code.
-The comment will eliminate an error that prevenets your code from running if case statment does not handle all cases.
+The comment will eliminate an error that prevenets your code from running if a case statment does not handle all cases.
 As for ``` `timescale 1ns/1ps ``` it will be useful when testing.

 ### 5. Write the test bench
 The test bench is another module that is made for testing, you may just copy and paste the following code (in another file of course)